gbif/hp-legume/beanbag/71/issue-71-thanks-colin.md

 concurrent volumes](https://www.legumedata.org/beanbag/issues/).

 ![](/assets/71/images/colin.jpg)
-Colin hicking in Switzerland (left) and Scotland (right), most likely happy for the publication of a new volume of the Bean Bag.
+Colin hicking in Switzerland (left) and Scotland (right), most likely happy for the publication of a new issue of the Bean Bag.
 Photos: Anne Bruneau.

 Colin was responsible for introducing two new elements into the Bean Bag, namely the "New legume species highlights", compiled since volume